 Are you looking to buy an intervalometer for your camera?
-If yes, then I highly recommend you read this guide.
-It will help you to decide whether you need to purchase one or not?
+If yes, I highly recommend you read this guide.
+It will help you decide whether you need to purchase one or not.

 What is an Intervalometer?

-An intervalometer is a device used by photographers to prolong the camera exposure for a predefined time or trigger timer.
+An intervalometer is a photography accessory for photographers to prolong the camera exposure for a predefined time or trigger timer.

 The intervalometer also helps to capture multiple sets of long exposure images by setting the number of frames and exposure duration accordingly in the device.